-Ken Thompson: Probably '82 or '83 - '83 - it was June-- it was-- there was-- while I was there it was VE day for-- which is a big, big holiday in Moscow because of the war and it was later than our VE day by one day because good news didn't travel, it was a day late getting there
+Ken Thompson: Probably '82 or '83 - '83 - it was June.-While I was there it was VE day -- which is a big, big holiday in Moscow because of the war and it was later than our VE day by one day because good news didn't travel, it was a day late getting there

 Q: But you seemed to have lived through that experience with a good story of it anyway.
-So then after that let's see I think as I recall Bell won a number of additional times in the Oceania...
+So then after that, let's see, I think as I recall Belle won a number of additional times in those years...

-Ken Thompson: Yeah, yeah it sort of dominated; it had a hardware problem that I could never fix, the-- it was wire-wrapped and a batch of wires that we got were nicked, what they do is they pre-cut the-- their in links with pre-cut insulation on the ends and their machine was ill-calibrated and it actually nicked the wire when it stripped the wires and so when you put it in a gun and wrap it on the post it would stretch it, that's how wire wrap works and it would break inside the insulation and if you didn't notice it, if it didn't actually separate the wire so it could cause an error, you'd have these nicked wires under stress on these posts and they-- if they failed you could find them but if they were intermittent which one of them turned out to be, and I never found it, then it would be catastrophic during a game because it would fail in the middle of a game so it stopped working around '85 or 6; and actually one of the last time it won was at the '86 US championship; it won '80, '81, '82 didn't win '83 and '86.
+Ken Thompson: Yeah, yeah it sort of dominated; it had a hardware problem that I could never fix, the-- it was wire-wrapped and a batch of wires that we got were nicked What they do is they pre-cut the-- they're in lengths with pre-cut insulation on the ends and their machine was ill-calibrated and it actually nicked the wire when it stripped the wires.
+So when you put it in a gun and wrap it on the post it would stretch it - that's how wire wrap works -- and it would break inside the insulation.
+If you didn't notice it -- if it didn't actually separate the wire so it would cause an error -- you'd have these nicked wires under stress on these posts and they...
+If they failed you could find them but if they were intermittent which one of them turned out to be, and I never found it, then it would sometimes run and sometimes not run and when you chase it down it would start to work and it would be catastrophic during a game because it would fail in the middle of a game.
+It stopped working around '85 or 6; and actually the last time it won was at the '86 US championship; it won '80, '81, '82 -- didn't win '83 -- and '86.